 - CO One-hour and eight-hour averages;

-- NO_x Annual average;
+- NOx Annual average;

-- SO_x Three-hour, 24-hour, and annual averages;
+- SOx Three-hour, 24-hour, and annual averages;

 - PM10 24-hour average; and,

-- PM{2.5} 24-hour and annual averages.
+- PM2.5 24-hour and annual averages.

 For each of the 2012 and 2018 high-growth forecast scenarios, pollutant concentrations were calculated at a total of 67 receptor locations.
 Of the 67 receptors, 44 are located in the communities surrounding the Airport, around the perimeter of the Airport property line, and at the arrival curb adjacent to the existing passenger terminal, as shown in Appendix E, Air Quality Technical Report, Exhibit 21.
-The remaining 23 receptors are located within the terminal area in parking lots and garages, and along International Gateway, as shown in Appendix E, Air Quality Technical Report, Exhibit 19 and Exhibit 20.
+The remaining 23 receptors are located within the terminal area in parking lots and garages, and along International Gateway, as shown in Appendix E, Air Quality Technical Report, Exhibit E, Air Quality Technical Report, Exhibit E, Air Quality Technical Report, be and garages and along International Gateway.